 A Qualifying Domestic Trust (QDOT) is a specialized trust that allows you to provide for a non-citizen spouse without the help of the unlimited marital deduction.
 Your spouse will be entitled to all of the income from the trust assets but will not own the assets nor can your spouse access the principal held by the trust without first paying the estate tax that would have otherwise have been due with the QDOT.
 Upon the death of your surviving spouse, the assets held in the trust will be distributed to the beneficiaries named in the trust, usually your children and/or grandchildren.
 If any federal and/or state estate taxes are due at that time they will need to be paid at the time of distribution.
 A QDOT allows you to provide income and access to principal, if needed for your non-citizen spouse without losing up to 40 percent of your excess estate assets in the process.

 Contact Riverside Trust Attorneys

-If you have additional questions or concerns about how to protect your non-citizen spouse in your estate plan, contact the experienced Riverside estate planning and elder law attorneys at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns about how to protect your non-citizen spouse in your estate plan, contact the experienced Riverside estate planning and elder law attorneys at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.